mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 We recommend adopting this new behavior and **not trying to replicate the old one**, as this is a more predictable and modern approach.
 :::

+### Rating

+Previously, due to a bug, the `aria-label` attribute was "null Stars" when no value was set in the Rating component.
+This is fixed in v6, with the `aria-label` attribute being "0 Stars" when no value is set.

 ### useMediaQuery

 The following deprecated types were removed: